Kusadasi shopping - learn where to buy both original and fake souvenirs in Kusadasi and Turkey

 If looking for a rug, you will also find a few prominent Turkish carpet stores along the Ataturk Boulevard which is the waterfront street on the left from Caravanserail.

-Throughout all the years we spent working on Mediterranean cruise ships as Port Lecturers, there’s one thing that really seemed to scare people off Kusadasi shopping: the fact you need to haggle!
+Throughout all the years I spent working on Mediterranean cruise ships as a Port Lecturer, there’s one thing that really seemed to scare people off Kusadasi shopping: the fact you need to haggle!

 And yes, you are right, you are expected to haggle but it’s nothing you should be scared of!
 You should relax and look at it as a fun experience you will tell your friends and family about when you return home.